G1t-Happens/llm-code-quality-experiment/README.md

 ## Overview

-This repository contains a controlled experiment evaluating the capability of large language models (LLMs) to detect and analyze software quality issues in Java Spring Boot applications.
+This repository contains a controlled experiment evaluating the capability of large language models (LLMs) to detect and analyze software quality issues in applications.

 ## Repository Structure